Yoothas/3d-filament-inventory-management-home/README.md

 # 3D Filament Inventory System

-A local web-based inventory management system for tracking 3D printing filament spools.
+A local web-based inventory management system for tracking 3D printing filament sTroubleshooting:
+- If PowerShell script execution is blocked, run once: `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned`
+- **Template Errors**: If you see "Non-integer index is not allowed" or "Processing of the filename_format template failed", avoid variables like `{filament_type[initial_tool]}`.
+Use only the script path: `D:\VSCode\tools\postprint-usage.bat`
+- **Script Not Found**: Use absolute paths with backslashes, not forward slashes.
+Remove any trailing quotes.
+- Check that your filament inventory contains matching Material/Color/Brand
+- Watch the command line output in Slicer's post-processing log for details
+- Enable logging by setting `FILAMENT_POSTPRINT_LOG=1` and review the log for parsed values and API responses.
 Built with Node.js and Express, designed to run locally and be accessible to multiple users on the same network.

 ## Features